amirahnasihah/backend-development/03-introduction-to-express/express-simplified/README-cash-course.md

 > static files things like static html css or javascript that you want to serve to the user

 1. `app.get()` inside the server.js file are rendering the index.ejs file of the views folder.
-2. create a folder public, rename index.ejs to index.html. and move index.html into public folder.
+2. create a folder public, rename `index.ejs` to `index.html`. then, move `index.html` into public folder.
-3. remove `app.get()` that rendering index file and index.html only have body Hello World.
+3. remove `app.get()` that rendering index file and put `index.html` only have body Hello World.
 4. put `app.use(express.static("public"))` inside server.js to use this middleware which is `express.static(public)` function that pass it in the name of the folder where all of our static files are in, *public*.
 5. if refresh the browser, will display Hello World.
 Example, create a test folder inside folder public and create tt.html that have random text. then, navigate to that page *localhost:3000/test/tt.html* will allow to access that file directly from the public folder. this is handy way to render static html or css or javascript.